wearetechnative/terraform-aws-html-form-action/README.md

 ## Requirements

-You need a configured SES domain or SES emails available in the same account.
+- A configured SES domain or SES emails available in the same account.

 ## Example

-Checkout the examples for complete implementations.
-The inline example below shows how a simple implementation works.
+Checkout the [examples](./examples) for complete implementations.
+The inline example below shows a simple usa case.

 ### terraform